-The Johns Hopkins Center for American Indian Health has supported training for more than 1,500 people representing 45 tribal communities around the nation.
+The Johns Hopkins Center for American Indian Health has awarded over 1,700 scholarships to people representing 48 tribal communities around the nation.

-The Center hosts 8 one-week courses during intercession in January and July at Johns Hopkins Bloomberg School of Public Health.
+The Center hosts 10 one-week courses during intercession in January and July at Johns Hopkins Bloomberg School of Public Health.
 The courses introduce core public health competencies such as biostatistics, epidemiology and research ethics through an indigenous lens to health leaders and paraprofessionals from tribal communities.
-The Center has awarded nearly 1,000 scholarships for study at these Johns Hopkins institutes.
-View course offerings.
+The Center has awarded nearly 1,500 scholarships for study at these Johns Hopkins institutes.
+View course offerings

 All eight Winter and Summer Institutes comprise an 18-credit, graduate-level certificate that equips scholars with skills to address health issues in tribal communities through multidisciplinary public health approaches and culturally relevant strategies.
-Nearly 60 students have enrolled in this inclusive program, which provides a customized pathway to postgraduate accomplishments for a diverse student body.
+Over 100 students have enrolled in this inclusive program with a total of 81 graduates, which provides a customized pathway to postgraduate accomplishments for a diverse student body.
 The certificate is earned for academic credit.
 The Center also offers an Award of Proficiency in American Indian Public Health for non-credit, making it accessible to those with or without a former collegiate degree.
 What all students have in common is work experience in Native communities and a passion for promoting renewed well-being among their peoples.
 Apply for the Award of Proficiency.

 Associate Faculty Program